mhaupt/basicode/README.md

 `OD$()` array controls what is dumped.
 Each element of that array should be the name of a variable or array the values or contents of which should be displayed.
 The `OD$()` array must be declared and properly dimensioned before the first use of this subroutine.
+If it is not present or unusable, all variables and arrays will be dumped.

 ### Call Stack: `GOSUB 962`